 Course Directors are asked to ensure that course information makes it clear to students if the course has ‘pass requirements’, i.e., assessment components (including the final examination), and/or standards that must be met in order for students to pass the course) and the implications for final course grades if these requirements are not met e.g., DNC and DNS grades.

-If staff have to mark assignments using the Turnitin LTI external tool, please do not release marks before the final grades are allowed to be published to students.
+If staff have used the Turnitin External Tool (LTI) rather than Turnitin’s Plagiarism Review, there are some additional settings that you should consider to avoid releasing marks before the final grades are allowed to be published to students.

 - Muting a Turnitin assignment in the Canvas Gradebook will only prevent marks from being released to students on Canvas.

 - Marks and feedback given on Turnitin will be visible to students unless staff has set a “Feedback release date” in the assignment’s Turnitin settings.